Vianey81/Findyourspot/readme.md

 * [Python] - programming language that lets you work quickly and integrate systems more effectively
-* [Flask] - microframework for Python based on Werkzeug, Jinja 2 and good intentions
+* [Flask] - microframework for Python based on Werkzeug and Jinja 2
 * [Pandas] - data analysis tools for Python
 * [Postgresql]: Open Source DataBase
 * [Javascript]: dynamic, untyped, and interpreted programming language